DeFiCh/defichain.com/content/white-paper.en.md

 For PoS blockchains, there’s no limit to how many conflicting blocks a staker may sign.
 As a result, stakers may stake for every possible fork or branch, which weakens the finality of a PoS blockchain.
 This problem is known as a double-sign and is not possible in PoW blockchains, where a miner cannot mine all the possible branches without splitting mining capability.
 In PoW, this represents an intrinsic economic penalty.
 However, PoS blockchains cannot apply an inherent economic penalty for signing conflicting blocks on different branches.

-Therefore, in order to enhance the finality of DeFi Blockchain, in PoS, it’s necessary to detect double-signs and penalize them through an explicit mechanism.
+Therefore, in order to enhance the finality of DeFiChain, in PoS, it’s necessary to detect double-signs and penalize them through an explicit mechanism.

 #### Detection of Double-sign